 Before you have any contractor come to your home, put items away.
 This includes valuables and items that could easily be broken.
 You don’t want anything lost or damaged.
 You may worry about items being stolen.
 When such items are out of sight you have less to worry about.

-A reputable contractor is there to do the work, they don’t have any hidden motives but it may give you peace of mind to put those items away.
+A reputable local company is there to do the work, they don’t have any hidden motives but it may give you peace of mind to put those items away.

 Be Polite While Setting Boundaries

 Do you plan to give them access to the kitchen for drinks?
 The bathroom?
-Such courtesies are common with contractor work but you aren’t obligated to let them do so.
+Such courtesies are common with most contractors’ work but you aren’t obligated to let them do so.
 Most will bring food and drinks with them for break times.

 A great way to set boundaries is to close doors to rooms where they won’t need to do anything.
 You can also lock doors for extra security if you feel uneasy.